Tuesday, January 30, 2007

 Heat the vegetable stock in one saucepan, keep it simmering under a lid while you start making risotto.

-Heat the oil and butter in a heavy-bottomed saucepan.
-Add onion and garlic and fry gently for 5-6 minutes, until onion starts to turn translucent.
+Heat the butter in a heavy-bottomed saucepan.
+Add onion and sauté gently for 5-6 minutes, until onion starts to turn translucent.
+Add the garlic and fry for another minute or to.
 Make sure not to burn the onions!

 Now start adding the vegetable stock, a ladleful or a few at a time.
 Keep stirring the rice gently to avoid sticking, or even worse, burning.
 Only add more stock when most of the previously added stock has been sucked up by the rice.

-Risotto is ready, when the rice is cooked, but still al dente.
+Risotto is ready, when the rice is cooked, but still al dente - this should take about 20 minutes.

-Now stir in chopped blue cheese, which flavours the risotto and makes it beautifully creamy.
+Now stir in crumbled blue cheese, which flavours the risotto and makes it beautifully creamy.
 Season with salt and pepper, sprinkle with plenty of fresh parsley and serve.

 UPDATE 14.2.2007: Check out these gorgeous beetroot risotto recipes over at Fiordizucca's blog (with feta cheese) and Bea's blog (with parmesan cheese).